Data4Democracy/town-council/council_crawler/readme.md

 Nested json object which contains documents identified as being linked to a particular events.
 Agendas, meeting minutes, supporting documentation such as building permits/plans etc.

 **Fields:**
 **media_type**: [IANA media type](https://www.iana.org/assignments/media-types/media-types.xhtml) if it can be **determined.
-Set to none or null if it cannot.
+Set to none or null if it cannot
 **url:** URL of document.
-If possible follow redirects to get final resource location.
+If possible follow redirects to get final resource location
-**url_hash:** MD5 of hash, used further downstream to dedupe & organize download of docs.
+**url_hash:** MD5 of hash, used further downstream to dedupe & organize download of docs
 **category:** Document category.
 Ex agenda, minutes.
-Types to be added as encountered.
+Types to be added as encountered

 Example media objects
 ```